-Process Basic Reaction Typical maximum efficiency Steam Methane Reforming $CH_4 + H_2O \rightarrow CO + 3H_2$ 0,48 Carbon gasification $C + H_2O \rightarrow CO + H_2$ 0,17 Water electrolysis $H_2O \rightarrow H_2 + \frac{1}{2}O_2$ 0,70
+Process Basic Reaction Typical Maximum Efficiency Steam Methane Reforming $CH_4 + H_2O \rightarrow CO + 3H_2$ 0,48 Carbon gasification $C + H_2O \rightarrow CO + H_2$ 0,17 Water electrolysis $H_2O \rightarrow H_2 + \frac{1}{2}O_2$ 0,70

+3.1.
 Hydrogen Production with Water Electrolysis

 Focusing on the topic of water electrolysis, the most developed technologies are Alkaline (ALK), Proton Exchange Membrane (PEM) and Solid Oxide (SOEC) which differ in operating conditions (T and P) and the electrolytes from which they take their name.
-The commercialized and most developed technologies are ALK and PEM, although it has the strong disadvantage of being made of high-quality materials which increase the cost and reduce the useful life, while solid SOEC could perhaps be relevant in the future industrial field thanks to lower electricity consumption favoured using energy deriving from heat recovery, strongly present in "hard to abate" industrial sectors.
+The commercialized and most developed technologies are ALK and PEM, although it has the strong disadvantage of being made of high-quality materials which increase the cost and reduce the useful life, while solid SOEC could perhaps be relevant in the future industrial field thanks to lower electricity consumption favored using energy deriving from heat recovery, strongly present in "hard to abate" industrial sectors.
 This type of production is of interest for the energy transition, which is why research is very active in this specific sector.
 Research on electrolysis is still ongoing.
 It can be said that the topic of electrolysis is quite mature from a technological standpoint; however, when considering its integration into a production process, it's important to highlight that a significant percentage of energy is lost in the process (over 30 %).
 Summarizing the electrolytic process can be summarized, according to the actual state of the art, analyzed by the author of the present paper in [6], that evidence a value of 0.6 for the efficiency of the electrolysis process, by the following synthetic equation, in which water and energy requirement to obtain 1 kg of hydrogen are outlined:

 Considering the energy value of hydrogen, 120 MJ/kg (33,3 kWh) and the Lower Heating Value (LHV) of 144 MJ/kg (40 kWh), at least 15 kWh are lost in the process.
 Furthermore, another significant issue is the durability of electrolyzers, which is not high, along with the stability of their performance.
 Table 2 summarizes the main relevant data that can be associated with the different technologies.
-High temperature electrolysis technologies (SOEC) apparently seem to promise rather high efficiencies, but if we look closely, they shift the demand a lot on the thermal front and the high efficiency values therefore refer to cases in which waste heat can be available at high temperature.
+With respect to Alkaline (ALK) electrolysis and Proton Exchange Membrane (PEM) electrolysis, high temperature electrolysis technologies, Solid Oxide Electrolysis (SOEC) promise rather high efficiencies, but if we look closely, they shift the demand a lot on the thermal front and the high efficiency values therefore refer to cases in which waste heat can be available at high temperature.
 In any case, these technologies are not currently commercially available.

+3.2.
 Hydrogen Storage and Its Role in "Load Levelling" between Renewable Power and Final Uses